ora-io/awesome-uniswap-hooks/README.md

 - [WID KYC](https://github.com/Shivamycodee/WID-KYC-Hook): A hook that uses World ID to perform KYC checks.
 This can be used to provide specific liquidity pools for users who have registered on the World ID of World Coin.
 - [Protecc](https://github.com/batoulalkarim/protecc): A hook that allows developers and builders to create liquidity pools that automatically leverage Spark Protocol's sDAI and SparkLend.
 This can enable liquidity providers to earn yield on their liquidity if the pools are created with ETH or DAI.
 - [Volatility Fee Hook](https://github.com/0xrhsmt/uniswapv4-volatility-fee-hook): A dynamic fee hook based on volatility to mitigate large impermanent losses on high volatility assets.
 This can be used to increases liquidity, which also benefits users.
+- [Ref Fee Hook](https://github.com/mergd/ref-fee-hook): A hook that takes referral fees for swaps and liquidity adds (if specified).
+This can be used to incentivize users to refer others to the pool.

 ### From Hackthon